ScanzyLLC/scanzy-barcodescanner-sample-android-java/README.md

 }

 ```
-To support the barcode formats, set it such as:
+To support barcode formats, set them like this:

 ```java
 EnumSet<ScanzyBarcodeFormat> barcodeFormats =  EnumSet.of(ScanzyBarcodeFormat.Code128, ScanzyBarcodeFormat.Code39,ScanzyBarcodeFormat.QRCode,
                             ScanzyBarcodeFormat.EAN13,ScanzyBarcodeFormat.UPCA);
 ```
-so it supports Code128, Code39, QRCode, EAN13, Code128 and UPCA.
+This way it will support Code128, Code39, QRCode, EAN13, Code128 and UPCA.

-Note: to set the formats you only interested, although you can add ALL formats, it definitely would impact the performance.
+Note: Set only the formats you are interested in.
+You can add ALL formats, but it would impact performance.

-The ScanzyBarcodeOptions is defined as:
+ScanzyBarcodeOptions is defined as:

 ```java
 public class ScanzyBarcodeOptions {